eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

    * TLEF poster,
    * EER poster
 * Do tutorials need to be more like precedent, i.e. modular such as [Helsinki "short course"](https://autogis-site.readthedocs.io/en/latest/index.html), [Project Pythia](https://projectpythia.org/), or Atlasian tutorials, etc.?
 In fact, some may best be referenced to these types of existing ones tutorials?
-* Merge *three github pages*.
-They could be rewritten as summaries, perhaps based on (or simply pointing to?) the [Atlasian tutorials](https://www.atlassian.com/git/tutorials/comparing-workflows).
-Maybe also refer to [Ch.12 of the DSCI100 text](https://python.datasciencebook.ca/version-control.html).
 * Review and update of [teaching with Jupyter NBs](tut-teachwith-jnbs.md).
 * Jupyter startup: consider material from eosc442 and dsci100?
 How does this compare to docs used in EOSC 211?
 Should [Project Pythia's foundations book](https://foundations.projectpythia.org/landing-page.html) be used instead?
 * *Conda & environments* and *Using environments* need rationalizing and updating.